anparis/blog/content/post/hugo_blog_creation.md

 author: Antonin Paris
 ---

 In this post, I will just give a quick overview and hints of how I created the website with Hugo, I will not go into all the details.
 My main inspiration and what I was aiming for this blog was [John L. Godlee blog](http://johngodlee.xyz/).
-A very well done blog in my opinion and I can only recommand you to take a look at his blog.

 For this blog, I actually wanted to understand how hugo worked, so I started from scratch with hugo basic theme and used the book *"Brian P. Hogan - Build Websites with Hugo Fast Web Development with Markdown ( 2020, Pragmatic Bookshelf )*" which is like an 'how-to' guide and helped me to understand layouts in Hugo.
 I also used Hugo documentation.